FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 ```

 #### Units
 If there is a field defined in the NXDL, the converter expects a filled in /data/@units entry in the template dictionary corresponding to the right /data field unless it is specified as NX_UNITLESS in the NXDL.
-Otherwise, you will get an exception.
+Otherwise, a warning will be shown.

 ```json
 {